edrlab/lcp-server/README.md

 **Note: This project is almost ready for production.
 We are currently testing it on a demo plateform before release.**

-V2 requires go 1.16 or higher, due to the use of new features of the `os` package.
+V2 requires go 1.17 or higher, due to the use of new features of the `os` package, and the use of fsnotify.
 It is currently developed using go 1.24.

 ### lcpserver